Explanation why your search engine keeps changing to Yahoo (redirect virus)

-Some examples of such programs are Conduit, Transit Maps Directions Pro and similar extensions developed by Polarity Technologies, Ltd. or Spigot Inc.
+Some examples of programs causing Yahoo search redirect problems are Conduit, Transit Maps Directions Pro and similar extensions developed by Polarity Technologies, Ltd. or Spigot Inc. However, there are many other vendors causing Yahoo to hijack web browser.

 It must be pointed out that Yahoo and search.yahoo.com search engine are entirely legitimate.
 It is the developers of PUPs who are dishonest and push doubtfully useful programs and browser add-ons to inexperienced computer users in questionable ways.

-When infected with Yahoo Redirect virus, user often notices such changes in one’s computer:
+When infected with a browser hijacker pushing Yahoo provided search, user often notices such changes in one’s computer:

 - Browsers are loaded with unknown extensions and toolbars;